collective/collective.siteimprove/README.rst

 Features
 --------

-- Control panel for requesting and storing siteimprove.com token
+- Control panel for requesting and saving siteimprove.com token
-- Register domain with siteimprove.com
+- Register domain with siteimprove.com and show toolbar
+- Siteimprove recheck action in plone toolbar for authorized users

 We dont know yet.
 Watch this space.
-This is still work in progress.
+This is a work in progress.

 Installation